suk063/mobile-language-mapping/README.md

 pip install open_clip_torch omegaconf wandb tensorboard tensorboardX  msgpack torchvision
 ```

-We also host an altered version of the ReplicaCAD dataset necessary for low-level manipulation, which can be downloaded with ManiSkill's download utils.
+The ReplicaCAD dataset necessary for low-level manipulation, which can be downloaded with ManiSkill's download utils.
 This may take some time:
 ```bash
 python -m mani_skill.utils.download_asset ycb ReplicaCAD ReplicaCADRearrange
 ```